tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-vpn.md

 17. Change the toggle for Have clients use specific DNS servers to Yes

-18. Enter custom DNS server and set Primary DNS Server to 8.8.8.8 (CloudFlare DNS) and the Secondary DNS Server to 8.8.4.4
+18. Enter custom DNS server and set Primary DNS Server to 8.8.8.8 (Google DNS) and the Secondary DNS Server to 8.8.4.4

 ![OpenVPN](6-openvpn.png)